ncsa/Nightingale_real/docs/source/user_guide/software.rst

 The example below shows step-by-step the commands you can run on Nightingale.
 In these steps, **~/Rlibs** is used for the location to install user-specific add-on packages.
 The tilde **~** means the user's home directory (**$HOME**).

 .. note::
-   These examples use the BASH shell.
+   This example use the BASH shell.
 The command syntax may differ when using a different shell.

 #.
 Set the HTTPS_PROXY environment variable (if you have not already done so):